Patented organic bioavailable selenium yeast 100 µg

 From animal food we primarily get selenium in the form of selenocysteine.

 Selenium yeast originate from yeast cells which are grown in a selenium-containing nutrient substrate.
 It provides a high content of naturally occurring organic L-selenomethionine.
-The yeast also contains methylselenocysteine as well as a variety of other organic selenium compounds that emulate the natural selenium variants found in the diet and, according to scientific studies, are important.
-The yeast is subsequently inactivated by heat and made into a powder after which it functions as a selenium rich protein.
+The selenium yeast also contains methylselenocysteine as well as a variety of other organic selenium compounds that emulate the natural selenium variants found in the diet and, according to scientific studies, are important.
+The selenium yeast is subsequently inactivated by heat and made into a powder after which it functions as a selenium and protein rich nutrient.

 Also difference in selenium yeast